Flamenco/stackeditpro/Features.md

 ## Reworked Modal Dialogs
 Modal Dialogs look and behave better.
 They now will always scroll to top when opened.
 The close buttons no longer scroll out of view.

+We also added the ability to specify buttons when invoking a dialog.

 ## Jentify Integration
 We have added the **Jentify Runtime Overlay** to help manage the growing complexity of the application model and UI.
 This separates the actions from the UI, unifies dialogs, and provides a CLI.